endjin/spectre-console-cli-plugins/README.md

 This is a simple PoC to see if this could work.

 The original spike used a vanilla AssemblyLoadContext but this showed some issues resolving Spectre.Console.Cli types, so this second attempt used the [.NET Core Plugins](https://github.com/natemcmaster/DotNetCorePlugins)

+## Example

+run `SpectreConsoleCliPlugins.exe` with the args `foo foobar -m "Yo!"` - this is configured by default in the `launchSettings.json` file.